 - (a) Except as provided in subdivision (b), the provisions of this chapter are severable.
-If any provision of this chapter, other than those listed in subdivision (b), or its application, is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application. - (b) (1) The following provisions of this chapter are not severable: - (A) Establishing poker as the only permissible Internet gambling game. - (B) Prohibiting persons or entities who have knowingly or intentionally engaged in Internet gambling or related financial transactions in violation of federal or state law from being licensed under this chapter or selling their assets used in unlawful Internet gambling for reuse by entities licensed pursuant to this chapter. - (C) Limiting the entities that are eligible for an operator license. - (2) If any of the provisions identified in paragraph (1), or application of those provisions to any person or circumstances, is held invalid, the entire chapter shall be invalid.
+If any provision of this chapter, other than those listed in subdivision (b), or its application, is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application. - (b) (1) The following provisions of this chapter are not severable: - (A) Establishing poker as the only permissible Internet gambling game. - (B) Prohibiting persons or entities who have been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity, from being licensed under this chapter. - (C) Limiting the entities that are eligible for an operator license. - (2) If any of the provisions identified in paragraph (1), or application of those provisions to any person or circumstances, is held invalid, the entire chapter shall be invalid.